 Religion plays a massive part in this film, especially when it comes to the men of the family, both of which feel as though they have been abandoned by God, always attempting to atone for their sins and gain entry to heaven, taking out their frustrations on the women that join them.

-Sadly the film won’t be for everyone, it’s religious overtones, authentic speech and unconventional style all combine to produce a film that unashamedly leaves you feeling not quite right, avoiding the standard horror codes and conventions that people have become accustom, instead Robert Eggers has concocted an enjoyable slow burn, building up the unrelenting suspense, never ever giving the audience release they desire, it’s a bloody and stylish breakout genre piece.
+Sadly, the film won’t be for everyone, it’s religious overtones, authentic speech and unconventional style all combine to produce a film that unashamedly leaves you feeling not quite right, avoiding the standard horror codes and conventions that people have become accustomed, instead Robert Eggers has concocted an enjoyable slow burn, building up the unrelenting suspense, never ever giving the audience release they desire, it’s a bloody and stylish breakout genre piece.

 If You Like: The Blair Witch Project, It Follows, The Village